-Sustainable production systems emphasize selecting, integrating and implementing complementary management tactics that are designed to maintain pests at economically acceptable levels, while minimizing negative ecological and social impacts of pest management activities.
+Sustainable production systems emphasize selecting, integrating, and implementing complementary management tactics that are designed to maintain pests at economically acceptable levels.
+In a sentence, farmers allow Mother Nature a bigger role in their pest management practices by encouraging predatory bugs and insects to those pests which are destructive to hop plants.
 The basic prerequisite for this approach is promoting healthy plants.

-Healthy plants begin with successful hop breeding programs, which focus evaluation criteria on superior agronomic traits and disease tolerance, along with important brewing quality characteristics.
+Healthy plants begin with successful hop breeding programs which focus evaluation criteria on superior agronomic traits and disease tolerance, along with important brewing quality characteristics.
 Research targeting fertility and water management ensures proper application of those inputs, maximizing yields and plant vigor and optimizing vegetative growth while reducing pest and disease susceptibility.